tabular_learner#

 HistGradientBoostingRegressor(categorical_features='from_dtype'))])

-When requesting a 'regressor', the last step of the pipeline is set to a HistGradientBoostingRegressor.
+When requesting a 'regression', the last step of the pipeline is set to a HistGradientBoostingRegressor.

 Pipeline(steps=[('tablevectorizer',